Laser Safety Program

 Each entrance to a room that contains a Class 3B or 4 laser shall be posted with an appropriate laser warning sign.
 ANSI Z136.1 recommends that signs and labels conform to a standard design, format, and content.
-In general, the following information should be included (see illustration below.)
+In general, include the following information (see illustration below.)

 - At position 1 above the tail of the sunburst, special precautionary instructions or protective action such as: Laser Protective Eyewear Required; Invisible Laser Radiation; Knock Before Entering; Do Not Enter When Light is On; Restricted Area

 Alternatively, position 1 above the tail of the sunburst can indicate special precautionary instructions or protective actions required by the reader such as:

 - For Class 2 and Class 3R lasers and laser systems where the accessible irradiance does not exceed the appropriate MPE based upon a 0.25 second exposure; Laser Radiation - Do not Stare into Beam or View with Optical Instruments.

 - For all other Class 3R lasers and laser systems; Laser Radiation - Avoid Direct Eye Exposure.

 - For all Class 3B lasers and laser systems; Laser Radiation - Avoid Direct Exposure to Beam.

 - For Class 4 lasers and laser systems; Laser Radiation - Avoid Eye or Skin Exposure to Direct or Scattered Radiation.